AplaProject/apla-docs-en/introduction/api2.rst

 contracts[?limit=...&offset=...]
 ==============================
-**GET** Returns a list of contracts in the current ecosystem.
+**GET**/ Returns a list of contracts in the current ecosystem.
 An offset and a number of requested contracts can be specified.

 Query